secretstartups/handbook/sales/sales-term-glossary/index.html.md

 ### Customer Segmentation

-Customer segmentation follows the segmentation as laid out in the [Business Operations Handbook](/handbook/sales/field-operations/gtm-resources/#segmentation) at the [Parent Account level](#customers).
+Customer segmentation follows the segmentation as laid out in the [Go to Market Handbook](/handbook/sales/field-operations/gtm-resources/#segmentation) at the [Parent Account level](#customers).

 ### Customer Counts